cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 # BOSH Installation #

 Deploying BOSH is a two step process.
 First, The BOSH Deployer is used to deploy a micro BOSH, which will live in a single virtual machine.
-The second step is to use the micro BOSH as means to deploy the final, distributed, production BOSH on multiple VMs.
+The second step is to use the micro BOSH as a means to deploy the final, distributed production BOSH on multiple VMs.
 The graphic below illustrates this two step process.

 **NOTE: Matt will create a graphic for this**

 ## Prerequisites ##

-1. It is recommend that you install into an empty gemset (or similar).
+1. It is recommend that you install into an empty gemset (or similar.)

-1. Install some core packages on Ubuntu
+1. Install some core packages on Ubuntu.

 		% apt-get -y install libsqlite3-dev genisoimage

-1. Build the BOSH deployer
+1. Build the BOSH Deployer.

 		% cd bosh/deployer && rake install